 In the halls of the ship where there aren’t any windows, it’s easy to get turned around.
 All the cabin doors look the same and the hallways are long.
 You could walk for hundreds of feet before realizing you’re going in the wrong direction.
 In this case, just look down.

 Many Norwegian ships have carpets with a design with lots of small fish.
-As an aid to passengers, all the first face forward.
-So you are walking in the direction of the fish on the carpet, you’re going forward.
+Other ships it’s a design with random triangles.
+As an aid to passengers, all the of these face forward.
+So you are walking in the direction of the fish or the triangles on the carpet, you’re going forward.
 Walking the opposite direction?
 Then you’re headed aft.

 Get Your Spot at the Pool Early on Harvest Caye